atkaiser/docker-mintapi-base/README.md

 That runs the example script.
 Below is how I'm using it with my own script.

 `docker run -it --rm -v <local path to dev folder>:/tmp/mint alextkaiser/docker-mintapi-base python /tmp/mint/<script_name>`

+## Building the docker image

+Sometimes the image breaks when Chrome releases a new version, I don't fully understand why.
+In that case you would have to build the image manually by running:

+`docker build -t alextkaiser/docker-mintapi-base .`

+Then to upload it:

+`docker push alextkaiser/docker-mintapi-base`